What is OMERO?

 In OMERO, you can view your images in multiple dimensions, scrolling through Z-sections and time-points.
 Turn channels on and off, change channel colours and adjust rendering settings.
 You can also copy and paste settings between images.
 Viewing images remotely in OMERO is fast, because you don't need to download the whole image to view it.
 OMERO simply renders the planes you want and sends the rendered image to the client.
 Even if you want to view a Z-projection: OMERO does the projection on the server and sends you the result.
 OMERO also supports 'Big' images with viewers that allow you to pan and zoom in a 'Google maps' manner.

 In OMERO, you can draw regions of interest on your images and measure their dimensions and pixel intensities, exporting the data as a spread-sheet.
 OMERO supports Python scripting, allowing you to write analysis scripts that run on the server.
 These scripts can be launched from the OMERO.insight client allowing all users to access additional functionality on the server.

 OMERO's open API allows clients written in Java, Python, C++ or Matlab to access image data and save analysis results back to the server, making OMERO a powerful platform for 3rd party analysis tools.
 OMERO includes a simple ImageJ plugin which allows ImageJ to access images on OMERO.
 For more info, please see the OMERO developer section.

-Export your images together with their metadata as ome.tiff files, supported by many other image analysis packages or open directly in ImageJ.
-Export data as a movie or as auto-generated figures ready for presentation: see exporting images and using scripts to export figures.
+Export your images together with their metadata in their original file format or as ome.tiff files, supported by many other image analysis packages, or open them directly in ImageJ.
+Export data as a movie or as auto-generated figures ready for presentation.

 The screenshots make use of data from the JCB DataViewer under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
 For more information see Attribution.